-In all honesty I would rather it were the former, because that could more easily be corrected: as I said in my TED talk, the fact that Kenya managed to reach the Top 30 in the first edition gave me more pleasure than any other result.
-It would suit my agenda far better if a few Eastern, Southern and/or developing countries had put some rich Western countries to shame for their greater contribution to humanity or the planet.
-But unfortunately it just doesn’t seem to be the case - at least not using any of the data that's robust, reliable, relevant and available.
+In all honesty I would rather it were the former, because that could more easily be corrected: as I said in my 2014 TED talk, the fact that Kenya managed to reach the Top 30 in the first edition gave me more pleasure than any other result.
+It would suit my agenda far better if more Eastern, Southern and/or developing countries had put rich Western countries to shame for their greater contribution to humanity or the planet.
+But unfortunately it just doesn’t seem to be the case — at least not using any of the data that’s robust, reliable, relevant and available.

 As an experiment, we even tried deliberately to rig the rankings in a number of different ways, by excluding certain datasets (we couldn’t add any new ones because these 35 were the only suitable ones we could find after four years of research) and changing some of the calculation methods, just to see how different we could make the results.
 We tried dividing the data by population and by GNI, but it didn’t substantially change the ranking.
 The final decision to divide the results by GDP was made purely to avoid penalising poorer countries for their smaller economies.

 So based on the available data, the fact we have to come to terms with is that Western countries do appear to contribute more to the international community at this point in history, even once you’ve factored out the size of their economies.
+Of course there are clear historical reasons for this.

 In the case of EU member states (which dominate the top end of the scale) I believe that this is because they have a long habit of international collaboration and co-operation which other countries simply don’t have.
 To a limited extent, they’ve been attempting to practise what the Good Country preaches for the last 40 years.

-For the rest, maybe it’s just down to the fact that the whole idea of the “international community” and pulling your weight on the global challenges is something that the West – for all its faults – has led from the start, and continues to do so.
+For the rest, maybe it’s just down to the fact that the whole idea of the “international community” and pulling your weight on the global challenges is something that the West – for all its faults – has led from the start, and it continues to do so.
 The West, with its dominance in technology and business, has driven globalisation, has profited most from globalisation, has suffered in many ways from globalisation, and on the whole has made the greatest efforts to correct its risks and imbalances.
-Or at least it has done so in the case of financial, technological and organisational solutions: when it comes to simple humanity, such as accepting refugees, the West continues to play a highly inconsistent role, and is frequently put to shame by non-Western countries.
+Or at least it has done so in the case of financial, technological and organisational solutions: when it comes to simple humanity, such as accepting refugees, the West continues to play a highly inconsistent role, and is frequently put to shame by some non-Western countries.

 Perhaps others feel somehow excluded from the “international community” despite the plethora of international institutions that all countries can belong to these days, and perhaps lack the necessary self-confidence to participate actively in global issues.